General pool information

-City Park pool, 200 Park Rd., is now open for the summer season.
+City Park pool, 200 Park Rd., is currently closed for the 2016 season.
 City Park pool is generally open Memorial Day to Labor Day, depending on weather conditions.

 *Please refer to the Parks and Recreation main page for up-to-date notifications regarding pool closures or special hours.
 The notices can be found at the very top of the page.